-We have audited the financial statements

-of The Foundation (UK) ("the Charitable Company") for the year ended 31 December 2023 which comprise the statement of financial activities, the balance sheet, statement of cashflows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Fred Hollows Foundation (UK) ("the Charitable Company"), for the year ended 31st December 2024 which comprise the Statement of financial activities, the Balance sheet, and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).